 Tips On Voice Equalization

 The human voice is one of the most difficult audio sources to work with.
-This is mainly because every human voice is different.
-People’s different vocal chords and body shapes mean that no two voices are the same - this means that there are no “best equalizer settings” that can be applied to everyone.
-That being said, there are general rules that can be followed when dialling in your equalizer settings.
+This is mainly because every human voice is different, with vocal frequency range differing greatly - male vocal frequency range, female vocal frequency range...
+People’s different vocal chords and body shapes mean that no two voices are the same.
+This means that when looking at how to EQ vocals professionally, there are no “best equalizer settings” that can be applied to everyone.
+There are, however, general rules that can be followed when dialing in your EQ settings.

-There are certain areas of the human voice frequency range that tend to have certain characteristics.
-Particular frequencies can add clarity and power to the human voice when boosted, whilst other ranges can reduce muddiness when cut.
+There are certain areas of human vocal range frequency that tend to have certain characteristics.
+Particular frequencies can add warmth to vocals and clarity to the human voice when boosted, whilst other ranges reduce muddiness when cut.

-Learning these different areas of the frequency spectrum can make the process of voice equalization a lot quicker and easier.
+Learning these different areas of the frequency spectrum can make the process of voice equalization and editing vocal presence a lot easier.

 There are also certain frequencies that are prone to problems such as sibilance.
 EQs can be used to deal with these issues, however there are often more specialised tools better suited to dealing with them.
 We’ll have a closer look at the options available to you later on in this article.

-However, as mentioned before, there are no definites when it comes to tweaking equalizer settings for voice - experiment and find what works best for you!
+However, as mentioned before, there is no definite when it comes to tweaking equalizer settings for voice - experiment and find the best vocal EQ for you!

 Let’s take a look at some tips you can use when working on voice equalization.
-As we’ve said many times these use the following advice as a starting point from which to experiment - each voice is different and these rules won’t work for everyone.
+Use the following advice as a starting point from which to experiment - each voice is different, and learning how to make your vocals sound professional is a constant process.

 Cut out the sub frequencies

 This is a good thing to do because there can sometimes be unwanted frequencies in this range that aren’t part of the vocal recording.
-These rogue sub frequencies are often present due to vibrations affecting the microphone which are picked up as bass frequencies.
+These rogue sub frequencies are often present due to vibrations affecting the microphone, which are then picked up as bass frequencies.

 The vibrations often occur as a result of the speaker moving their feet when recording their voice overs, but they can be present for a whole host of reasons.

 To remove them, simply load an EQ on your voice recording and add a high pass filter at around 60Hz.
-Depending on the voice you may be able to cut frequencies all the way up to 80Hsz, experiment and see what sounds best!
+Depending on the voice, you may be able to cut frequencies all the way up to 80Hsz, so experiment and see what sounds best!
 Be careful though, if you set the high pass filter too high you may lose power in your voice recording.
+Not exactly what you want when learning how to make vocals sound fuller!

 The fundamental frequency of the human voice (also known as f0) falls between 85 and 180 Hz for male voices and 165 to 255 Hz for female voices.
 Children’s voices tend to have a fundamental frequency at around 300 Hz.

-On a visual EQ the fundamental frequencies of a voice can often be easily identified.
+On a visual EQ, the fundamental frequencies of a voice can often be easily identified.
 Look for a peak in the fundamental frequency range - it will vary slightly with each syllable but will stay roughly at the same point in the frequency spectrum.
+Learning this range makes using parametric EQ settings a lot more straightforward.

 You can also use your ears to identify the fundamental frequency of a voice.
-Boost a bell band in the fundamental range and move it around until you find the frequency where the voice sounds most powerful.
+Use a bell band vocal booster in the fundamental range and move it around until you find the frequency where the voice sounds most powerful.
+Just remember that when asking 'How do I make the equalizer sound better?' you're not after power alone.

 How should you dial in your equalizer settings when working with fundamental voice frequencies?
 There are situations in which you may want to boost them and there are situations where you may want to cut them.